awsdocs/aws-robomaker-developer-guide/doc_source/sample-applications-permissions.md

 ## Person detection<a name="sample-applications-permissions-detect"></a>

-In addition to the minimum required permissions [minimum permissions](#sample-applications-permissions-many), the person detection sample application requires a trust relationship with `rekognition.amazonaws.com`\.
-You must also attach the policy `arn:aws:iam::aws:policy/service-role/AmazonRekognitionServiceRole` to the role\.
+With the [minimum permissions](#sample-applications-permissions-many), the person detection sample requires a trust relationship with `rekognition.amazonaws.com`\.
+Attach the policy `arn:aws:iam::aws:policy/service-role/AmazonRekognitionServiceRole` to the role\.

-It also requires the additional permissions listed below\.
+This also requires the permissions listed here\.
 Replace `account#` with your account number\.

 ```
 {